5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 The piece is finished

-Step 3: Construct the Bamboo Cage
+Step 3: Build the Bamboo Cage

 Apply a small drop of hot glue to the tip of a bamboo stick and insert it into the flutes (holes) of the cardboard